 Yamanashi Prefecture: Japan's Kingdom of Fruit

-Yamanashi Prefecture is home to a variety of grapes, each coming with its own distinguished character traits such as colour, size and flavour.
+Yamanashi Prefecture is home to a variety of grapes, each coming with its own distinguished character traits such as color, size, and flavor.
 The prefecture is commonly known as “The Kingdom of Fruits” (no surprise, since already its name includes one of its most famous produces – the pear).
 It provides a splendid environment for the cultivation of fruit as it is Japan’s area with the longest hours of sunshine.

 Further, Yamanashi’s capital Kofu calls itself the “Birthplace of Japanese Wine” for a good reason.
 Records date back to the 19th century when Hironori Yamada and Norihisa Takuma were the first to produce the “Drink of the Gods” in Japan.
 Nowadays more than 80 wineries are established all around the prefecture making it a hub for high-grade gourmet wine delivering 1/4 of the national wine production.